Ahmed-Bin-Qamar/Demo/README.md

 # Demo
-Demo for the Git and GitHub
+Demo for the Git and GitHub.